-The Board considers its size each year when it considers the number of directors to recommend to the shareholders for election at the annual meeting of shareholders, taking into account the number required to carry out the Board's duties effectively and to maintain a diversity of view and experience.
+The Board of Directors considers its size each year when it considers the number of directors to recommend to the Shareholders for election at the annual meeting of Shareholders, taking into account the number required to carry out the Board of Directors' duties effectively and to maintain a diversity of view and experience.

-The Board does not have a Compensation Committee or a Nominating Committee, and these functions are currently performed by the Board as a whole.
+The Board of Directors does not have a Compensation Committee or a Nominating Committee, and these functions are currently performed by the Board of Directors as a whole.